Canadian Canoe Museum

-The Canadian Canoe Museum is a museum dedicated to canoes located in Peterborough, Ontario, Canada.
-The museum's mission is to preserve and share the culture and history of the canoe.
+The Canadian Canoe Museum, located in Peterborough, Ontario, Canada, is a museum dedicated to canoes.
+The museum's mission is to preserve and share the culture and history of the canoe's enduring significance to the peoples of Canada through an exceptional collection of canoes, kayaks, and paddled watercraft."

 History

 It was founded as the Kanawa Museum, which was also called the Kanawa International Collection of Canoes, Kayaks and Rowing Craft, in 1957 by Kirk Wipper at Camp Kandalore, north of Minden, Ontario, when a friend presented Professor Wipper with a dugout made circa 1890.
 Over the years, the collection grew.
 It was housed inadequately in wooden buildings at Kandalore, and by the late 1980s it was becoming clear that a new home would be needed.
 Wipper transferred control of his historic collection in 1994 to the organization now called the Canadian Canoe Museum.
 The museum now holds the largest collection of its kind, with more than 600 canoes and kayaks, and a thousand related artifacts.
-The museum opened its doors to the public at its new location on Canada Day in 1997.
+The museum opened its doors to the public at its new location, a former outboard motor factory in Peterborough, on Canada Day in 1997.

 In May 2006, Prince Andrew, as a member of the Canadian Royal Family, accepted the invitation to become the royal patron of the museum, and visited on May 11 to celebrate its 10th anniversary.
 He also donated three canoes, originally built in the area of Peterborough, and gifted to the Royal Family between 1947 and 1981, on long-term loan.

+Transport of the collection to a new facility still under construction began in July 2023.
+The new building is located on the edge of Little Lake near the Trent–Severn Waterway canal lock.
+The new facility opened to the public 11th May, 2024, with dignitaries present and a video message from the Prime Minister of Canada.